Transcendent-Tapir/Spectral-Sleuths/index.md

   - A famous content creator
   - something else
 - What else sets you apart from the other investigators
+  - A keen sense of smell
+  - Like catnip for Ghosts
+  - A medical condition where you retain silver in your blood
+  - Peculiarly forgettable
+  - Something else

 Things that hold you back (answer 2):